mdrmike/web-dev-panel/README.md

 **Note:**  These settings can be manually changed in the file `~/.local/share/gnome-shell/extensions/web-dev-panel@mediadoneright.com/__config.js`

 ## Future Development
 I'd like to combine efforts with the original author.
-Based on a comment to add Nginx support and lack of response (and no link to a public repo or issue queue) I created this project.
+However, [Based on a comment](https://extensions.gnome.org/extension/990/lamp-status/#comments) to add Nginx support and the lack of response, plus no link to a public source repository or issue queue, I created this project.

-My goal is to either:
+My current goal for the project is to either:

-1. Allow user to change default configuration using a GUI, or
+1. Allow users to change default configuration using a GUI, or
 2. Automatically configure setup based on system services

 **Pull Requests** are encouraged and appreciated!